cyrilletuzi/angular-async-local-storage/README.md

 for client-side storage, with more than 10 000 downloads [on npm](https://www.npmjs.com/package/@ngx-pwa/local-storage) each week.

+It's a lot of *unpaid* work.
+So please consider:
+- **becoming [a sponsor](https://github.com/sponsors/cyrilletuzi)**, if your company earns money with projects using this lib
+- at least, taking 2 minutes to [show your love](https://github.com/cyrilletuzi/angular-async-local-storage/discussions/categories/wall-of-love)

-It's a lot of *free* work.
+It's a lot of *unpaid* work.
 So if your company earns money with projects using this lib, it would be nice to **consider becoming [a sponsor](https://github.com/sponsors/cyrilletuzi)**.

 ## By the same author